Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/DisplayKmlNetworkLinks/README.md

 The sample will load the KML file automatically.
 The data shown should refresh automatically every few seconds.

-The message button in the top right hand corner of the sample will show the last message recieved from the KML network reource.
+The message button will show the last message received from the KML network resource.

 ## How it works